momentohq/public-dev-docs/docs/topics/develop/sdks/go/index.md

 ## Requirements

 - [Go](https://go.dev/dl/)
-- A Momento Auth Token is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento Api key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).

 ## Resources